FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: RELATED WORK

 This work extends prior design spaces for sports and fitness wearables \cite{sportsWearablesDesignSpace, nzWorkshopPaper} by addressing the embodied, phase-specific realities of strength training and advancing toward controllable, personalized intelligent wearable systems.

-\section{Related Work}
+\section{RELATED WORK}

-Our research builds upon prior work in four key areas: Injury Prevention in Strength Training, Sensing and Feedback Systems for Physical Training, Advances in Materials and Wearable Technologies, Intelligent Systems in Movement and Skill Learning.
+Our research builds upon prior work in four key areas: Safety and Risk in Strength Training, Sensing and Feedback Systems for Physical Training, Advances in Materials and Wearable Technologies, Intelligent Systems in Movement and Skill Learning.